spences10/scottspence.com/posts/2021/10/14/wsl-on-windows-11/index.md

 setup for web dev in [WSL Web Developer Bootstrap with Fedora 33] (replace Fedora 33 with your distro of choice).

+## Windows Subsystem for Linux Preview

+You can now install WSL from the Windows store with the [Windows Subsystem for Linux Preview] app!

+Just make sure you have **Virtual Machine Platform** enabled in the 'Turn Windows Features on or off' section.

 ## Conclusion

 What was once several blog posts on how to configure your system to